 This "Tweezer" had many of the things we love about Phish, truly improvisational jams and spontaneous crowd participation.

 Phish used their New Year's Eve show to celebrate their 30th year together as a band.
 Rarely in rock and roll history do original members of a band stay together this long continuing to evolve and progress as musicians.
 For the second of three sets, the band stripped their normal stage set down on the top of a van.
 They drove it into the middle of the floor of MSG where they played classic Phish songs like "Colonel Forbin's Ascent" and "Lizards".
 It was a night that made you remember what a fantastic band they are.

 For the last five years, Phish has called the Dick's Sporting Goods Park in Denver home for Labor Day weekend, and in doing so have made it a destination for all Phish fans.
 Many of these shows have been some of the best we've seen, but they've also had some fun with the song order in the set lists to spell out messages or only play songs that start with a certain letter.
 On the final night of their run in 2015, they spelled out T-H-A-N-K Y-O-U as a message to the Phish community.

-In reflecting on the last 20 years of Phish Food, we realize the music has been inspired and downright euphoric.
+In reflecting on the last 25 years of Phish Food, we realize the music has been inspired and downright euphoric.
 But the impact that the WaterWheel Foundation has had in Vermont and communities around the country is just as important.
-Check out the 20 most important contributions that WaterWheel has made since it was created 20 years ago.
+Check out our celebration of 25 years of the Waterwheel Foundation.

 The Baker's Dozen